kuzzleio/documentation-old/src/api-documentation/controller-auth/login.md

 #### Other arguments

 Depending on the chosen authentication `strategy`, additional [credential arguments]({{ site_base_path}}guide/kuzzle-depth/authentication/#authentication) may be required.
-The API call example in this page provides the necessary arguments for the [`local` authentication plugin](https://github.com/kuzzleio/kuzzle-plugin-auth-passport-local).
+The API request example in this page provides the necessary arguments for the [`local` authentication plugin](https://github.com/kuzzleio/kuzzle-plugin-auth-passport-local).

 Check the appropriate [authentication plugin]({{ site_base_path }}plugins-reference/plugins-features/adding-authentication-strategy/) documentation to get the list of additional arguments to provide.

 ## Result

-The **_login** action returns an encrypted JSON Web Token, that must then be sent within the [requests headers]({{ site_base_path }}api-documentation/query-syntax/authorization-token/).
+The **_login** action returns an encrypted JSON Web Token, that must then be sent in the [requests headers]({{ site_base_path }}api-documentation/query-syntax/authorization-token/).